She Paid for an Old Man’s Soup — Then the Most Powerful Woman in the Café Walked In and Called Him Dad

 “She was,” he said.
 “The kind of woman who always noticed who had less on their plate.”

-Claire slipped an arm under her father’s elbow.
+Claire slipped her arm beneath his elbow.

 “Come on, Dad.
 Let’s get you home before you decide to adopt the whole lunch crowd.”